denistsoi/franklinchen.github.io/source/_posts/2012-04-29-a-pretty-rachel-carson-trail-challenge-goal-training-hike.markdown

 {% img /images/rachel-carson-trail-challenge-goal-training-2/franklin-cold.jpg Franklin ready to hike %}

-(Note: since Abby was elsewhere this morning using our camera, John and I used his to take photos during the hike.)
+(Note: since Abby was elsewhere this morning using our camera, and my brand new smartphone's camera had died and I was waiting for a replacement phone, John and I used his camera to take photos during the hike.)

 Note the tower that will serve as the landmark when hiking back here: